 However, it doesn’t take long for your baby to outgrow a basket or crib and a stress-free transfer of your baby to a cot or cot bed can make sleep for the whole family much easier going forward.
-Cots are the most common long-term sleep solution and babies can stay in these for years, depending on the size; around 2 years for cots and 5 years for cot beds.
+Cotbeds are the most common long-term sleep solution and babies can stay in these for years depending on the size.
+Cots will last around 2 years and the more popular option of cotbeds last up to 5 years as you can take the sides off them creating an "almost" big boy/girl bed until they are ready for a standard bed.
 If your baby is ready, take the plunge and get them sleeping comfortably in their cot.

 When should you ditch the Moses basket or crib?

-Rather than having an age in mind, the decision to make the transition usually is determined by the size of your baby.
+Rather than having an age in mind, the decision to make the transition usually is determined by the size and development of your baby.
 If your child starts to outgrow their initial space and is waking themselves by hitting the sides, rocking themselves awake when they move around or ending up like a crouched frog, it’s probably time to make the move.
-Some Moses baskets and cribs may have an upper weight limit too.
+Another factor is when your baby starts sitting up as some escape artists can get out of the co-sleeper before they have grown out of it.
+Some Moses baskets and cribs may have an upper weight limit too so this is worth checking.

 Why won’t my baby sleep?